-- Nothing in this Policy implies that approval will be granted even if the proposed activity appears to meet all relevant criteria.
-Council takes a conservative approach and will consider impacts before determining the suitability of an activity. - 2.
-Council is not responsible for the operation of a commercial recreation activity for which it grants a licence, or for the qualifications and abilities of licensee undertaking the activity.
+- 1. Nothing in this Policy implies that approval will be granted even if the proposed activity appears to meet all relevant criteria.
+Council takes a conservative approach and will consider impacts before determining the suitability of an activity. - Council is not responsible for the operation of a commercial recreation activity for which it grants a licence, or for the qualifications and abilities of licensee undertaking the activity.
 The licensee is responsible for managing the risks associated with activity and its location. - 3.
 Depending on the activity, development consent pursuant to the Environmental Planning and Assessment Act (1979) may be required. - 4.
-Exposure of Council to public liability - Use of Public Open space by an unapproved commercial recreation activity exposes Council to possible litigation for injury or loss resulting from such activities.
-Examples of issues include: whether the appropriate qualifications, skills and insurance are held by commercial operators a presumption that the area used for the commercial activity is suitable and safe use of private equipment, and possible injury through use of such equipment while on public land the practice of leaving these items between sessions also presents the risk of an incident while the equipment is unsupervised.
+Exposure of Council to public liability a presumption that the area used for the commercial activity is suitable and safe a. use of private equipment, and possible injury through use of such equipment while on public land the practice of leaving these items between sessions also presents the risk of an incident while the equipment is unsupervised.